 Read on to find out how these changes may affect you.

 Summary of the changes to credit reporting

-Providers to lend more responsibly by having a better picture of your credit situation.
+These new changes will better enable HSBC and other credit providers to lend more responsibly by having a better picture of your credit situation.

 How does Comprehensive Credit Reporting affect me?